Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Basic Tools

 In other words, $\xi\prec \zeta$ if $|\xi| \le p^\e |\zeta|$ with overwhelming probability for any small constant $\e>0$.
 If $\xi(u)$ and $\zeta(u)$ are functions of $u$ supported in a set $\cal U$, then we say $\xi(u)$ is stochastically dominated by $\zeta(u)$ uniformly in $\cal U$ if

 for large enough $p$.
 Given any event $\Omega$, we say $\xi \prec \zeta$ on $\Omega$ if $\mathbf 1_{\Omega}\xi \prec \zeta$. \end{definition}

 \begin{remark} We make two simple remarks.
 First, since we allow for an $p^\e$ factor in stochastic domination, we can ignore $\log$ factors without loss of generality since $(\log p)^C\prec 1$ for any constant $C>0$.
 Second, given a random variable $\xi$ with unit variance and finite moments up to any order as in \eqref{eq_highmoments}, we have that $|\xi|\prec 1$.
-This is because by Markov's inequality, we have that
+This is because, by Markov's inequality, there is

 as long as $k$ is taken to be larger than $D/ \e$. \end{remark}

 The following lemma collects several basic properties of stochastic domination that will be used tacitly in the proof.
 Roughly speaking, it says that the stochastic domination ``$\prec$" can be treated as the conventional less-than sign ``$<$" in some sense.